ASTROPHYSICIST, DEPUTY PROJECT SCIENTIST FOR WEBB SCIENCE COMMUNICATION & ASSOCIATE DIRECTOR OF THE ASTROPHYSICS SCIENCE DIVISION

 Dr. Amber Straughn is an Astrophysicist at NASA's Goddard Space Flight Center in Greenbelt, MD and serves as the Deputy Project Scientist for James Webb Space Telescope Science Communications.
+She is also the Associate Director of the Astrophysics Science Division.
 Follow her on Twitter: @astraughnomer

 Amber grew up in the small farming town of Bee Branch, Arkansas where her fascination with astronomy began under beautifully dark, rural skies.
 She obtained her B.S. in Physics at the University of Arkansas in Fayetteville in 2002, and completed her M.S. and Ph.D. in Physics at Arizona State University in 2008.
 Amber has been at Goddard full-time since 2008; prior to her current role she held a NASA Postdoctoral Program fellowship.
 She has been involved in NASA programs since her undergrad years, beginning with flying an experiment on NASA's microgravity KC-135 plane (the "vomit comet") in 2001.
 During graduate school, Amber received the NASA Space Grant Fellowship for summer studies, and in 2005 was awarded the 3-year NASA Harriett Jenkins Predoctoral Fellowship.

 Amber's research focuses on interacting and star-forming galaxies in the context of galaxy assembly, where she uses imaging and infrared spectroscopic data mostly from the Hubble Space Telescope.
 Her broad research interests include galaxy formation and evolution, galaxy mergers and interactions, physical processes induced by galaxy interactions including star formation and black hole growth, and emission-line galaxies.
 Her full CV is here.